jaideep-seth/GSoC19_POW_BTC1/README.md

 This involves **generating the Message Digest** for Data integrity checks, **creating torrents** and **seeding their contents** to other BitTorrent peers.
 The torrents are then **posted to Google Drives** from where they can be searched/accessed **based on descriptions that you provide** for independent researchers.

 #### 2) Downloading:
 This involves **selecting one of many torrents hosted** within Google Drive, **Adding torrent** to BitTorrent client and waiting for the desired contents to Download from peers into a **specified local directory**.
-Check for Data Integrity and you are good to go.
+Check for Data Integrity and you are good to go!

-## Set it up!
+## Requirements:

-### For Uploading:

 - **python libtorrent** used here.